The Employment Law Review: Israel

 Furthermore, it is common for employers to ask employees to sign a letter of receipt of their final payments and a release of claims against the employer.
 According to case law, a release does not constitute a formal bar to future claims by employees.
 However, it may be enforced if certain conditions are met, such as:

 As a general rule, Israeli case law requires an employer to inform and consult employees with respect to redundancies.
-However, the law does not specify the form, timetable or content of these obligations.
+However, the law does not specify the form, timing or content of these obligations.
 If a CBA, or any other binding legal document, applies to the affected employees, it may set out specific procedures for redundancies, including the bodies the employer must consult.

 In the absence of specific provisions, there is a general duty to carry out consultation in good faith before any final decisions are made.
-In general, the employees should be provided with relevant information regarding the anticipated dismissals, such as general information regarding the financial situation of the employer, when the redundancies need to take place owing to lack of profit.
+In general, employees should be provided with relevant information regarding the anticipated dismissals, such as general information regarding the financial situation of the employer, when the redundancies need to take place owing to lack of profit.

 In practice, the obligation to inform and consult employees is only practical when an employee representative body exists and can therefore be consulted.